Travel guide

 Does the eSIM work as soon as I land at AICM?

-How many GB do I use when running Google Maps in the city?
+How many GB do I use when using Google Maps in the city?

 Do I need a different eSIM if I go to Teotihuacán or Puebla?

 No. The same eSIM for Mexico covers you throughout the country, including excursions outside the capital.
-Just note that on the road, stable coverage mainly depends on the Telcel network, which is the most widespread in rural areas.
+Just keep in mind that on the road, stable coverage mainly depends on the Telcel network, the most widespread in rural areas.

 What happens if I run out of data halfway through my trip?